-Because we want all the light to get absorbed here.
-In a practical structure the layers are grown potentially and the detector, the light is incident from the top, which means when light enters this and penetrates in this region, we would like it to be absorbed.
-And that is why you can see the practical structure that is shown p, i and then +n metal contact.
-And always we have seen there is a diodes and photo detectors.
-Always, there is a glass window, which is antireflection coating so that light enters through the window and does not get reflected.
+Because, we want all the light to get absorbed here in a practical structure the layers are grown epitaxially and the detector the light is incident from the top, which means when light enters this is an penetrates in this region we would like it to be absorbed.
+On that is why you can see the practical structure that it shown PIN and n plus contact.
+And always we have seen laser diodes and photo detectors always there is a glass window which is a or anti reflection coating.
+So, that light enters through the window and does in get reflected.
+The need for anti reflection coating we have discussed factor 1 minus r to maximize in the factor 1 minus r or the reflectivity should be 0.

-The need for anti reflection coating, we have discussed, the factor 1-R, to maximize the factor 1-R, R reflectivity should be 0.
-There is another structure, which is shown here and materials used as you can see indium gallium arsenate phosphate, indium gallium arsenate.
-This is the most widely used material indium gallium arsenate for several reasons, there are many reasons, we will see shortly.
-So, in almost all optical communication, the photo detector used is indium gallium arsenate.
-We know why this composition right.
+There is another structure which is shown here and a materials used as you can see indium gallium arsenate phospide, indium gallium arsenate.
+This is most widely used material, indium gallium arsenate for several reasons there are many reasons we will see shortly.
+So, in almost all optical communication we use the photo detector used is indium gallium arsenate, we know why this composition.
+The composition is because this is lattice matched to indium phospide and lattice matching is very very important in the case of detectors.
+Because, there should not be any both in detectors and in sources you want to have very little defects, defects should be minimum, so that the component zeta is very large.

-The composition is because, this is lattes matched to indium phosphate.
-And lattes matching is very, very important in the case of detectors because there should not be any, both in detectors and in sources, you want to have very little defects.
-Defects should be minimum so that the component zeta is very large.
-Otherwise the defects will act as recombination centers, which means the carriers will not contribute to the current in the external circuit.
+Otherwise they the detect will be act as a recombination centers which means a carriers cannot contribute to the current current in the external circuit.
 So, eta will go down.
-So, indium gallium arsenate has several reasons.

-Yet, another reason is, we will discuss this.
-I will show you the responsivity curve.
-If you see the eta for indium gallium arsenate, because the material appears, I thought I will explain it here.
-It is typically like this.
-Goes from approximately 1.7 so what I have plotted is eta, quantum efficiency to approximately 1 micro meter 1 to 1.7.
-This is lambda versus eta.
-And the numbers here are eta is 1 here.
-So, it is about 80% it goes to about 0.8 and 0.4, 0.6, 0.2.
+So, indium gallium arsenate has a several reasons, at another reason is we will discuss this I will show you the responsivity curve.
+If you see the eta for indium gallium arsenate because, the material appears I thought I will explain it here, it is typically like this goes from approximately 1.7.
+So, what I have plotted is eta quantum efficiency to approximately 1 micron meter 1 to 1.7, this is lambda versus eta and the numbers here are eta is one here.
+So, it is about 80 percent goes to about 0.8 and 0.4, 0.6, 0.2.